Travel guide

 eSIM "No Service": How to Restore Coverage in One Minute

-You turn on your phone after landing, wait for a signal, and in the corner of the screen appears a cold "No service."
-Before thinking your eSIM is broken, take a breath: in 90% of cases, it's a misplaced setting that can be fixed in a minute.
-An installed eSIM with no service is almost never a chip failure, but rather a phone configuration issue.
-In this guide, we'll review, in order, what to adjust to regain coverage without calling anyone.
+You turn on your phone after landing, wait for the signal, and a cold "No Service" appears in the corner of the screen.
+Before you think your eSIM is broken, breathe: in the vast majority of cases, it's a misplaced setting that can be fixed in a minute.
+An installed eSIM with no service is almost never a chip failure, but rather a mobile configuration issue.
+In this guide, we'll review, in order, what to do to get coverage back without calling anyone.

-"No service" means your phone isn't connected to any antenna.
-With a travel eSIM, this often happens because the phone is still looking for your home carrier instead of the local network, because roaming is turned off, or because the eSIM isn't marked as the active line.
-It's not that the virtual chip is defective: it's that the phone doesn't yet know it should use it.
+"No service" means your mobile phone is not connected to any antenna.
+With a travel eSIM, this usually happens because the phone is still looking for your home operator instead of the local network, because roaming is turned off, or because the eSIM is not marked as an active line.
+It's not that the virtual chip is defective: it's that the phone doesn't yet know it should be using it.

 Photo: Beyzaa Yurtkuran · Pexels